 Students are assessed regularly in a variety of different ways, depending on what is appropriate to the subject and the type of work being undertaken.
 For example, students will regularly sit end-of-topic tests, complete extended written assignments or be observed preparing creative work.
 The way in which students' work is marked varies from subject to subject.
 Subject overviews are provided in this booklet so that students understand the various procedures that apply.

-At the beginning of Term 2 in Year 12 and Year 13, all students sit "mock" examinations.
 Some subjects require students to prepare a portfolio or coursework over the duration of the course that is assessed and forms part of the final grade.